 - 1. Acceptance to Eastern University. - 2.
-Students entering from high school must be in the top 9% of their graduating class and have SAT scores of at least 1200/1800 or ACT scores of 27, or extraordinary leadership abilities with significant academic achievements. - 3.
-Transfer students must have a 3.5 grade-point average from prior institution(s) and no more than 36 college credits.
+Templeton students are usually in the top 10% of their high school graduating class and have SAT scores averaging 1200/1800 or ACT scores of 28 and above, along with leadership abilities with other academic or personal achievements. - 3.
+A deep desire to read great books, have great conversations, and live great lives.